logo

 • Arranging Lithuanian athletes’ participation in international sports events.

-• Organizing and implementing programmes for raising qualification of athletes, coaches, sports administrators and managers, and medical staff.
+• Organizing and implementing programs for raising the qualification of athletes, coaches, sports administrators and managers, and medical staff.

 • Coordinating and supervising international projects of the Lithuanian National Olympic Committee.